MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/reports-bi-reporting.md

 - Ad-hoc analysis
 - Reports

-## <a name="using-financial-reports-to-produce-financial-statements-and-kpis"></a>Using Financial Reports to produce financial statements and KPIs
+## Using Financial Reports to produce financial statements and KPIs

 The Financial Reports feature gives you insight into the financial data stored in your chart of accounts (COA).
 You can set up financial reports to analyse figures in general ledger (G/L) accounts, and compare general ledger entries with budget entries.